Faster than speeding bullet, 'Man of Steel' sets June record

 "After Earth," a $130 million post-apocalyptic thriller starring Will Smith and his teenage son Jaden, continued its weak showing at U.S. and Canadian box office with $3.6 million, in ninth place.
 "After Earth" did perform well overseas, selling $24 million worth of tickets outside the domestic market.

 "Man of Steel" was released by Warner Bros.
 Sony/Columbia released "This is the End."
-"The Purge" and "Fast and Furious 6" were distributed by Universal, a unit of Comcast's NBC Universal unit.
-"The Internship" was released by Fox, a unit of News Corp.
-"Now You See Me" was distributed by Summit Entertainment, a unit of Lions Gate Entertainment.
+"The Purge" and "Fast and Furious 6" were distributed by Universal, a unit of Comcast's (CMCSA.O) NBC Universal unit.
+"The Internship" was released by Fox, a unit of News Corp (NWSA.O).
+"Now You See Me" was distributed by Summit Entertainment, a unit of Lions Gate Entertainment LGF.N.

-(The story corrects director to Zack Snyder para 4; Nolan as co-writer, producer.)

 (Reporting by Ronald Grover and Chris Michaud; Editing by Vicki Allen)